barumel/docker-astroneer-server/README.md

 ### Cannot connect to the server

+Check if your server ip / port is correct.
+Currently only IP v4 adresses are supported.
+It is not possible to join the server via domain name or IP v6.

+Also make sure that you are using your pubic IP address.
+Connecting via local ip address does not work!
+You can get the full server uri in the server log.

+Example: `123.456.7.89:8777`

 Use the server checker provided by @JoeJoeTV to check if your server shows online [[https://astroservercheck.joejoetv.de/](https://astroservercheck.joejoetv.de/)

 If it is online